apollographql/odyssey-voyage-I/README.md

 The repo also includes a `final` folder, to show what your code should look like once you've finished the course.
 You can use it to check your work if you get stuck.

-Publish the subgraph schemas to apollo studio
+Publish the subgraph schemas to Apollo Studio
 1. Run `rover config auth` to set the `APOLLO_KEY` value
 1. Navigate to `final/subgraph-locations`.
 1. Run `rover subgraph publish <APOLLO_GRAPH_REF> --name locations --schema locations.graphql --routing-url http://localhost:4001`